 Many doctors and experts suggest swaddling newborn infants.
 Swaddles wrap the baby’s limbs tightly to the child’s body, mimicking the containment of the womb.
 This gives the child a sense of comfort and security.
 And they can help keep an infant warm.
 Swaddles or some variant thereof are found in many different cultures throughout the ages.
 Ancient votive offerings and grave goods from Crete and Cyprus place swaddles as early as 4000-4500 years ago!
 Who knew?!

-The American Academy of Pediatrics warns against the use of the swaddle.
-The AAP instead suggests parents transition the baby to wearable blankets (sleepsacks).
+The American Academy of Pediatrics and many other pediatric experts instead suggest parents transition the baby to wearable blankets (sleep sacks).
 A properly fitting, well-constructed wearable blanket is a much safer way to keep an infant who could roll over warm during sleep time.
 Why is a sleep sack/wearable blanket so great?